Lightstreamer/Lightstreamer-toolkit-socket.io-benchmark/README.md

 ## Run ##

-*   Launch Lightstreamer client example:
+*   Launch Lightstreamer server:
     Install and configure the Lightstreamer server following its instructions Create a new folder in its adapters subfolder
     Copy the adapters.xml file from server/conf/adapters.xml
     Create a lib folder
-    Copy the ls-proxy-adapters.jar from ... into it Start Lightstreamer
+    Copy the ls-proxy-adapters.jar from the Lightstreamer distribution into it (you can find it under DOCS-SDKs/sdk_adapter_remoting_infrastructure/lib)
+    Start Lightstreamer
     From the server folder run
         node src/server ls ../conf/conf.js

-*   Launch Socket.io client example:
+*   Launch Socket.io server:
     From the server folder run
         node src/server io ../conf/conf.js